Actively Recruiting

 You may qualify if you...

-- At least one partner is a man
+- At least one partner in the couple identifies as a man.

-- Intimate relationship lasting at least one month with sexual activity at least once in the past month
+- Intimate relationship lasting at least one month with sexual activity in the past month.

-- Both partners consumed a weight-based amount of alcohol equal to or greater than the lab dose at least three times during the past year
+- Both partners have consumed a weight-based amount of alcohol equal to or greater than the study dose at least three times in the past year.

 You will not qualify if you...

-- Currently receiving or seeking treatment for alcohol or drug problems
+- Currently being treated for alcohol or drug problems or interested in seeking such treatment.

-- Medical or psychiatric conditions or medication use that contraindicate alcohol administration, including cardiac pacemaker, recent asthma emergencies or treatments, serious past head injuries, or elevated psychological distress
+- Medical or psychiatric conditions or medication use that contraindicates alcohol administration, including cardiac pacemaker, recent severe asthma events, serious past head injuries, or elevated psychological distress.

-- Trying to get pregnant, currently pregnant, breastfeeding, or positive pregnancy test
+- Trying to get pregnant, currently pregnant, breastfeeding, or a positive pregnancy test.

-- Combined height and weight outside specified limits (less than 6 feet and over 230 lbs, or over 250 lbs and over 6 feet tall)
+- Combined height and weight outside specified ranges (less than 6 feet tall and over 230 lbs, or over 250 lbs and over 6 feet tall).

 AI-Screening